duckfist/MM2Random/readme.txt

 - BGM: The background music for all stages have been shuffled.

+- Random Text:
+- - The story in the intro cutscene will be different.
-- Random Weapon Names: In the Weapon Get screen, the weapon name and letter will be randomized.
+- - In the Weapon Get screen, the weapon name and letter will be randomized.
-This letter is not used in the pause menu, however.
+    (This letter is not used in the pause menu, however)

 - Fast Text: To compensate for the U version being slower, text delay is increased from 7 frames to 4 frames.